-- C-type asteroids contain a lot of carbon, and are very dark: Ceres has an albedo of only 5.7%.
-More than 75% of asteroids are C-type. - S-type asteroids are silicon-rich, and make up most of the rest.
+- C-type asteroids contain a lot of carbon, and are very dark: more than 75% of asteroids are C-type. - S-type asteroids are silicon-rich, and make up most of the rest.
 A small number are - M-type asteroids are metallic, where the metal is predominantly iron. - U-type (unclassified)